The problem: You have an overseas pension, e.g., in the UK. You want to transfer it here. Why should you act soon? What do you do?

 How so?
 As Diana Clement wrote in the NZ Herald; "Hundreds of thousands of Kiwis are up for a tax king hit.
 And many of them have no idea it's coming."
 Why?
 She goes on to say "IRD found that 70% of a sample of 869 people who had transferred their pension here had evaded tax."

 Basically, if you have an overseas pension in any country except Australia, you could soon be paying tax at your marginal rate (anywhere from 10.5% to 33%) and then on up to 100% of the value of the pension.
 An amnesty was declared until April 1 2014.
-In other words, if you transferred your pension here before then, or if you'd already transferred since 2000 and not paid the correct tax, you'll only be taxed on 15% of your pre-1 April 2014 withdrawals at your marginal tax rate.*
+In other words, if you transferred your pension here before then, or if you'd already transferred since 2000 and not paid the correct tax, you would have only been taxed on 15% of your pre-1 April 2014 withdrawals at your marginal tax rate.*

 So, what's the IRD's problem?
 Ms Clement goes on to say: "The issue for the IRD is that overseas pensions often grow tax-free, whereas KiwiSaver is taxed every year until retirement.
 [Their] argument is that New Zealand residents who hold these overseas pensions are at an unfair advantage over Kiwis who are paying into KiwiSaver."